 Any of these different types of responsibilities are worth mentioning in your teacher resume and cover letter.

 You were more than likely allowed to be in charge of some of the lesson planning during your stint as a student-teacher.
 Showcase this valuable teaching experience in your teacher resume.
 By doing this step, you will communicate to prospective schools that you can plan and lead lessons to a whole class of learners.

 Express how you came up with lesson ideas or concepts, how you planned your lesson (Understanding By Design, Backward Design), what teaching methods you used, and what you did to differentiate instruction for all types of learners.

 Did you incorporate hands-on learning?
 Visual?
 Tactile?
 Kinesthetic?
 Cooperative?

 And how well was the lesson received?
 Did you test students’ learning at the end of your lesson?

 What Creative Activities Did You Implement?

-As mentioned above, it is imperative you demonstrate how you differentiated instruction for multiple intelligences.
+As mentioned above, you must demonstrate how you differentiated instruction for multiple intelligences.
 You will also want to highlight the different creative activities you incorporated into your lessons or that you helped to lead for the cooperating teacher.

 The activities and projects you integrated into the classroom should have been engaging, creative, and brought the subject matter to life.
-Capitalize on this excellent opportunity to showcase your knowledge and skill in the area of engaging students in active learning.
+Capitalize on this excellent opportunity to showcase your knowledge and skill in engaging students in active learning.

 Explain how you created these projects and what the resultant benefits were after implementing them.